FatimahAlamer/Drug-Overdose-Death-Analysis/README.md

 # Drug-Overdose-Death-Analysis
-Joyfull but harmfll till death!
+Joyfull but harmfull till death!
-Drug overdoes toxicity is one of the biggest issues which unfortunately leads to end up the life Here are some facts and information about drug deathoverdose from 2011-2019,  dressing several questions including
+Drug overdoes toxicity is one of the biggest issues which unfortunately leads to end up the life Here are some facts and information about drug deat hoverdose from 2011-2019,  adressing several questions including
 -what are the top 5 drug cause death?
   -what is the country associated with more death
   -who dies more male or female?